Leprechaun: Appearance

 Leather apron — shoe in his lap...

-The modern image of the leprechaun sitting on a toadstool, having a red beard and green hat, etc. is clearly a more modern invention, or borrowed from other strands of European folklore.
+The modern image of the leprechaun sitting on a toadstool, having a red beard and green hat, etc. is a more modern invention, or borrowed from other strands of European folklore.
 The most likely explanation for the modern day Leprechaun appearance is that green is a traditional national Irish color dating back as far as 1642.
 The hat might be derived from the style of outdated fashion still common in Ireland in the 19th century.
 This style of fashion was commonly worn by Irish immigrants to the United States, since some Elizabethan era clothes were still common in Ireland in the 19th century long after they were out of fashion, as depicted by the Stage Irish.
 The buckle shoes and other garments also have their origin in the Elizabethan period in Ireland.

-Related creatures
+Similar creatures

-The leprechaun is related to the clurichaun and the far darrig in that he is a solitary creature.
-Some writers even go as far as to substitute these second two less well-known spirits for the leprechaun in stories or tales to reach a wider audience.
-The clurichaun is considered by some to be merely a leprechaun on a drinking spree.
+The leprechaun is similar to the clurichaun and the far darrig in that he is a solitary creature.
+Some writers even go as far as to replace these second two less well-known spirits with the leprechaun in stories or tales to reach a wider audience.
+The clurichaun is considered by Yeats to be merely a leprechaun on a drinking spree.